MachineLearningJournalClub/introduction_to_ML/README.md

 # introduction_to_ML
-A short machine learning course organized by the [Machine Learning Journal Club](https://www.mljc.it/) <br>
+A short machine learning course held by the [Machine Learning Journal Club](https://www.mljc.it/) <br>
 edited by Luca Bottero and Elia Cellini

 <ul>